bhargavakumark/Notes/source/filestore/nfs/cnfs.rst

 ------------------------------
 Even with new FRL based locking we still rely on TCPConnTrack for tracking locking connections and statd has some bugs while converting IPs to names.
 If a IP cannot be resolved to a name then statd incorrectly uses the local node name as the client name and starts tracking that client.
 So TCPConnTrack will be used to monitor all clients connecting to NLM.

+Stale symlinks (/var/lib/nfs/sm will be a symlink to /shared/nlm/<nodename>/sm, if /shared is not mounted then it would be a stale symlink) cause locking requests to fail but lockd/statd will start. statd needs /var/lib/nfs to exist, when creating files it needs /var/lib/nfs/sm.
+If /var/lib/nfs/sm is state, the statd daemon will start, but when it tries to create a file in /var/lib/nfs/sm it fails and client gets an error